DeusNexus/iu-sql-airbnb/README.md

 Under `./sql/views` several SQL scripts have been included that can create a view.
 Tables can be joined and using SELECT statement the desired columns can be displayed.

 **View Chat Guest Host ID**
+Shows how we can map the user id for both guest and host.
+This can be used to join different tables.

 ![View Chat Guest Host ID](/images/view_chat_guest_host_id.png)

 **View Media Owner by Host**
+Shows Media Files owner by different hosts.

 ![View Media Owner by Host](/images/view_media_owner_by_host.png)

 **View Preferences Property Amenity Country**
+Shows the preferences of a user by joining on the different foreign table keys for Property, Amenity and Country.

 ![View Preferences Property Amenity Country](/images/view_preferences_pac.png)

 **View Property**
+Shows details about a property after joining all the relevant foreign keys.

 ![View Property](/images/view_property.png)

 **View Review Booking**
+Shows reviews with detailed information after joining relevent booking tables.

 ![View Review Booking](/images/view_review_booking.png)